 Closer to the tip radius the wake becomes wider.
-A band of lower M{rel} is found between R=1.03 and R=1.07, which corresponds to the leakage jet position observed in figure 2.
-In a region having, its centre at Θ{rel} =0.2 and R=1.05, M{rel} reaches a local minimum of 0.24.
+A band of lower M{rel} is found between R=1.03 and R=1.07, which corresponds to the leakage jet position observed in Fig. 2.
+In a region having its center at $\Theta{rel}=0.2$ and R=1.05, M{rel} reaches a local minimum of 0.24.
 The relative total pressure in the cavity is set up by the leakage jet and distributed such that the local minimum in velocity is found on the pressure side of the rotor wake.
-For this circumferential distribution of the leakage fluid two reasons can be named: firstly, the momentum and kinetic energy distribution of the leakage jet at the exit of the last seal and secondly, the static pressure field set up by the flow field in the main annulus including the trailing edge pressure field.
+For this circumferential distribution of the leakage fluid two reasons can be provided: first, the momentum and kinetic energy distribution of the leakage jet at the exit of the last seal and, second, the static pressure field set up by the flow field in the main annulus including the trailing edge pressure field.